-Prior to making that statement he refers to them as “overage juvinile delinquents in what I refer to as the playden of the damned.
-Which is the adult entertainment industry.”
+Prior to making that statement he refers to them as “overage juvenile delinquents in what I refer to as the play-den of the damned-which is the adult entertainment industry.”

 Margold, unfortunately is referring not to the 99 percent, but to the 1.
 Porn is a scary place.

-I want to analyze what the industry gives to the overage juvinile delinquets. for a brief moment, immortality.
+I want to analyze what the industry gives to the overage juvenile delinquents. for a brief moment, immortality.

-immortalit is forever.
-There is no brief immortalty. brief immortality is merely a delayed death.
+immortality is forever.
+There is no brief immortality. brief immortality is merely a delayed death.
 He’s talking about some false sense of invincibility and control.
 That is not the case.
-It is not immortaility that porn offers ‘them’.
+It is not immortality that porn offers ‘them’.
 Instead they are offered reproach, at every level, from the scripted fiction to the treatment off camera to the lifestyle outside of work.
 Every level is a manipulation of the emotions of both men and women seen in porn that provides a surface level of, at best, acceptance.
-At worst: issolation; in truth: violation and destruction.
+At worst: isolation; in truth: violation and destruction.
 I don’t want to be dark or scary, I only want to tell the truth.